-11 mistakes B2B companies make when chasing sales traction (and how to avoid them)
+11 mistakes B2B companies make when chasing sales traction (and how to avoid them) in 2023

 Effective lead generation is essential to the growth of any business but time and again companies make the same mistakes.
 They may lack direction and use a scattergun approach.
 Maybe they don’t understand strategic marketing for growth and take an ineffective tactical approach.
 And often they are hampered by a lack of capacity or expertise.